Vix.cpp v2.7.0 is here Read the blog

 txt

-You are probably inside a generated header-only library.
+You are probably in a generated header-only library.

 Use: